I am now so far behind that I am just writing working my way through the Challenges.

 There was no sign of the others and I was just deciding to go without them when I looked across the street and saw old Mrs Pauley standing on her stoop staring down the road.
 Maybe she was waiting for somebody to turn up too.

 Then there was a screech of brakes and a large car drew up, followed by a police van.
 All the car and van doors opened.
-There must have been 10 or 12 men all together.
+There must have been 10 or 12 men altogether.
 I wondered why they were there.

 A rather tall, fat man went over to Mrs Pawley and handed her a paper.
 Whatever he said to her made her cry.
 I could hear her saying “No please don’t” but the man only said “I’m sorry.
 It has to be done” and he turned his back and went to talk to the other men.